 Income tax expense comprises current and deferred tax.
-It is recognized in profit or loss except to the extent that it relates to items recognized directly in equity or in other comprehensive income, in which case they are recognised in equity or other comprehensive income.
+It is recognized in profit or loss except to the extent that it relates to a business combination, or items recognized directly in equity or in other comprehensive income, in which case they are recognised in equity or other comprehensive income.